charmoniumQ/PROBE/docs/benchmark_suite/README.md

 :::

 The remainder of the paper is structured as follows.
-In \Cref{background}, we motivate the value of provenance and the pros/cons of system-level provenance compared to application- and workflow-level provenance.
+In \Cref{background}, we motivate provenance and describe the different methods of collecting it.
-[TODO: Update outline]{style=red}
+In \Cref{methods}, we describe how we will execute the rapid review, implement and execute benchmarks, and statistically subset the results.
+In \Cref{results}, we show the results of the rapid review, performance experiment, and benchmark subsetting.
+In \Cref{discussion}, we explain what the results show and touch on some problems they bring up.
+In \Cref{conclusion}, we summarize the work.
+[_Text updated_]{style=red}

 # Background

-As one *Nature* editoralist put it, "behind every great scientific finding of the modern age, there is a computer"[@perkel2021ten].
+As one *Nature* editoralist put it, "behind every great scientific finding of the modern age, there is a computer" [@perkel2021ten].
 The production of scientific results now often involve complex and lengthy operations on hardware and software systems;
 transparency is fundamental to the practice of science, and increasing the transparency of those processes is the end goal of provenance research.
-Provenance capture represents a wide spectrum of tools and techniques.
-A taxonomy by Regan et al. identifies five different kinds of provenance information: interaction (of user actions and commands on a system), data (of the transformation and movement of data), visualization (of the history of the representation of those results), insight (of the resulting hypotheses and analytic findings), and rationale (of the underlying reasoning and intentions behind running the software)[@ragan2015characterizing].

-In this paper, we focus our attention on system interaction and data provenance.
+[_Text removed_]{style=red}
-A recent Department of Energy Advanced Scientific Computing Research report by Heroux et al. has called for further research to develop solutions for highly automatic and portable provenance capture and replay[@heroux2023basic].
+A recent Department of Energy Advanced Scientific Computing Research report by Heroux et al. has called for further research to develop solutions for highly automatic and portable provenance capture and replay [@heroux2023basic].

-The potential applications for such tools are numerous, including the following noted by Pimentel et al. [@pimentelSurveyCollectingManaging2019] and Sar and Cao [@sarLineageFileSystem]:
+The potential applications are numerous.
+We include only a few notable applications [@pimentelSurveyCollectingManaging2019; @sarLineageFileSystem]):

 1. **Reproducibility**.
    A description of the inputs and processes used to generate a specific output can aid manual and automatic reproduction of that output[^acm-defns].
-   Empirical studies [@trisovicLargescaleStudyResearch2022; @graysonAutomaticReproductionWorkflows2023; @collbergRepeatabilityComputerSystems2016; @zhaoWhyWorkflowsBreak2012] show that reproducibility is rarely achieved in practice, probably due to its difficulty under the short time budget that scientists have available to spend on reproducibility.
-   If reproducibility was easier to attain, perhaps because of automatic provenance tracking, it may improve the reproducibility rate of computational research.
+   [_Text removed_]{style=red}
    Provenance data improves **manual reproducibility**, because users have a record of the inputs, outputs, and processes used to create a computational artifact.
    Provenance data also has the potential to enable **automatic reproducibility**, if the process trace is detailed enough to be "re-executed".
    This idea is also called "software record/replay".